csgenetics/csgenetics_scrnaseq/README.md

 If no plots are available, this indicates there was not enough counts to produce these plots.

-### `qualimap`
+### `RSeQC`

-Contains the qualimap output logs used for assessing mapping metrics.
+#### `read_distribution`
+Contains read distribution plots output by RSeQC read_distribution.py.
+Plots are produced showing the distribution of reads across genomic features for raw reads output from STAR, and annotated reads output from featureCounts.

 ### `STAR`